lophmm/lophmm/README.md

 ## Hi there 👋
+I m new to the platform, passionate about coding and tech.
+So I m discovering all this by myself.
+Hopefully I learn more and have fun ^^
 <!--
 **lophmm/lophmm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.